Calisthenics: Common exercises

 A front lever is performed by executing a lateral pulldown of the bar with straight arms until the body is parallel to the ground, with the front of the body facing upwards.
 This exercise may be done on rings or a pull-up bar.

+A picture of the front lever hold.

 A back lever is performed by lowering from an inverted hang from rings or bar, until the gymnast's body is parallel to the ground and facing towards the floor.